srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. On the **Connect** pane, under **4.
 Run the example command below to connect to your VM**, copy the example command.

     This is a sample SSH command that can be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
-The command is formatted similar to `ssh -i <private key path> username@52.170.205.79`.
+The command should be formatted similar to `ssh username@52.170.205.79`.

-1. Paste the command into Notepad or another text editor of your choice.

-    You need to update the command to replace the `<private key path>` placeholder

-1. On the **Connect** pane, under **3.
-Provide a path to your SSH private key file**, make note of the **Private key path** displayed in the field.

-1. In your text editor containing `ssh` command from above, update the command by entering the value of the Private key path.
+    > **Note**: If the sample command includes `-i <private key path>`, use a text editor to remove that portion of the command, and then copy the updated command into the clipboard.

 1. If Cloud Shell is not still open, click **Cloud Shell**.